mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--max-rules`` (Default value = 1000)

-  * The number of rules to be induced or 0, if the number of rules should not be restricted.
+  * The maximum number of rules to be induced.
+Must be at least 1 or 0, if the number of rules should not be restricted.

 * ``--default-rule`` (Default value = True)